Norway

 We also inform about Biology-OL through Social media and emails directly to biology-teachers.

-Information is also available on our website and Facebook
+Information is also available on our website and Facebook.

 Dates:

-1st round: The schools chose one day in week 40-42, 2020
+1st round: The schools choose one day in week 40-42

-2nd round: 27.
-January 2021
+2nd round: End of January

 All high school students in Norway may participate in the first round.
-The 50-100 best from round 1 will participate in round 2.
+The best 10% from round 1 will participate in round 2.
 The 16 best from round 2 will be invited to IBV for a 4 days training camp before the final round is held in the end of those days.

 Statistics over the year